Research-based Math Instruction

 - “Advanced statistical modeling, accounting for other observable factors that may influence student outcomes—such as students’ prior STAAR-Mathematics performance—showed that students in Grades 3-8 who attempted 20 or more Think Through Math lessons had statistically significant higher STAAR-Mathematics scores than non-users.”

-- “Passing Think Through Math lessons was positively related to student performance on STAAR Mathematics tests, meaning that passing Think Through Math lessons was an important indicator of readiness for STAAR Mathematics content.”
+- “Passing Imagine Math lessons was positively related to student performance on STAAR Mathematics tests, meaning that passing Think Through Math lessons was an important indicator of readiness for STAAR Mathematics content.”

-- “Consistent usage of Think Through Math at the recommended threshold—five or more lessons completed per month—was associated with statistically significant gains on STAAR-Mathematics, particularly among middle school students.”
+- “Consistent usage of Imagine Math at the recommended threshold—five or more lessons completed per month—was associated with statistically significant gains on STAAR-Mathematics, particularly among middle school students.”

-Take a guided tour and see why educators everywhere love Think Through Math.
+Take a guided tour and see why educators everywhere love Imagine Math.

 Planning the pizza party is a wonderful and powerful incentive, and all of the students want to contribute which makes them work even harder outside of school hours.